 I’ve been a freelancer for a while now but only for the last few months, I’m actually working full-time within several remote teams.
 What should you know before agreeing to work remotely?
+Here are some tips that’ll help you to improve your productivity if you’re working with remote teams.

 I hate to write short messages.
-Whether it’s an e-mail, Slack message or Skype, it never feels enough for me to write ”Ok!” or ”Deal!”.
+Whether it’s an email, Slack message or Skype, it never feels enough for me to write ”Ok!” or ”Deal!”.
 Especially, if the only way I can answer to the last 10 messages is this… So I feel like a retard, always repeating my approval.

 But along the way, I’ve learned that short messages are an amazing way to communicate.
 You’re not wasting anyone’s time and your main point is not getting lost in a long, useless sentence.
 People can read the message and there’s no further food of thought necessary.
 And that’s great!